yashrajxchopra/mentor-matching-platform/README.md

 ## Technology Stack

 ### Frontend
-- **HTML, CSS, and JavaScript (Vanilla)**: No external libraries or frameworks were used for the frontend.
+- **HTML, CSS, JavaScript and Docker**: No external libraries or frameworks were used for the frontend.

 ### Backend
 - **Node.js**: Server-side runtime environment.
 - **Express.js**: Web application framework.
 - **PostgreSQL**: Database for storing user profiles, connections, and other data.
+- **Docker**: Docker for easy deployment.

 ## Installation